epistemex/cue2srt/README.md

 To correct a time difference you can use the `--offset` option:

-    cue2srt --offset 0.7 mymix.cue
+    cue2srt --offset -0.7 mymix.cue

-This delays the subtitles 0.7 seconds.
+This offsets the subtitles -0.7 seconds.

 **Formatting:**